 - Reusable 1 liter water bottle (avoid plastic bottles) with a secure lid

 - Waterproof gloves (Our guides use the Hestra Army Leather Patrol glove)

 - Goggles (photochromic or interchangeable lenses for variable lighting conditions)

 - Balaclava/neck gaiter (thin)

 Avoid packing extra items to minimize weight and space.
 Please remember to bring your own reusable water bottle that you may fill up here at the Heli Barn (we have delicious clean water here in the Methow Valley!) since we're no longer providing plastic water bottles and striving to reduce waste.

 Avalanche Safety Gear

 Avalanche safety gear is mandatory for all of our heli-skiing programs.
-We require you to use our BCA transceivers plus shovels and probes.
-The use of our BCA Float 22 Avalanche Airbags is required for our heli-skiing program.
+We require you to use our BCA transceivers, shovels, and probes, as well as BCA Float 22 Avalanche Airbags, all of which are provided at no extra cost.
 All of our guests will be instructed on the proper use of avalanche airbags before flying.
-The BCA Float 22 Avalanche Airbag is medium-size yet has enough room to pack your shovel, probe, extra clothing, food, and a reusable water water that you bring.
+The BCA Float 22 Avalanche Airbag is medium-size yet has enough room to pack your extra clothing, food, and a reusable water bottle that you bring.